A Unified Approach to Evaluation and Routing in Public Transport Systems: Proofs Section (Timetables)

-\begin{proof} The timetable measure is defined as the area under the observed route set measure function, divided by $T$ (Equation~\eqref{eq:tt_measure}).
-For the first expression, Figure~\ref{fig:delta_repres} provides a simple graphical proof: For a given route $i\in \routes$ the shaded area is the sum of the area of half a square ($\frac{1}{2} \delta_i^2$) and a rectangle ($\delta_i \tau_i$).
+where the characteristic values $\delta$, $\tau$, $\Delta$ are obtained from Algorithm~\ref{alg:characteristic}. \end{proposition} \begin{proof} By definition of the expectation value, the timetable measure is obtained as the area under the observed route set measure function, divided by $T$.
+For the first expression, Figure~\ref{fig:delta_repres} provides a graphical proof: For a given route $i\in \routes$ the shaded area is the sum of the area of half a square ($\frac{1}{2} \delta_i^2$) and a rectangle ($\delta_i \tau_i$).
 If routes $i$, $\sigma(i)$ depart at the same time it follows that $\delta_{\sigma(i)} = 0$, which does not affect the argument.
 Summing over the areas and dividing by $T$ gives the result.
-The second expression is obtained by substituting $\Delta_i = \tau_{\sigma(i)} + \delta_{\sigma(i)} - \tau_i$ into the first expression:
+The second expression is obtained by substituting $\Delta_i = \delta_{\sigma(i)} + \tau_{\sigma(i)} - \tau_i$ (Line~\ref{line:Delta}, Algorithm~\ref{alg:characteristic}) into the first expression:

 \end{proof}